johnnychang4/AIReality/README.md

 2. run ```python3 main.py```
 3. open another terminal and run ```ngrok http http://localhost:8080```
 4. Copy the forward URL that looks something like this : https://5d90-128-12-123-216.ngrok-free.app
-5. Go to Manychat and find the automation, paste the URL into 3 places: Create Thread, Start Run, Check Run
+5. Go to Twilio and find the automation, paste the URL into Sandbox Configuration here: https://console.twilio.com/us1/develop/sms/try-it-out/whatsapp-learn.
+Make sure to add /receive-messages as endpoint
-6. Update, get the Whatsapp link and run the link on your phone
+6. Send messages to the test number via WhatsApp

 ## User Guide